Sogyal Rinpoche: Abuse allegations

 In 1994, a $10 million civil lawsuit was filed against Sogyal Rinpoche.
 It was alleged that he had used his position as a spiritual leader to induce one of his female students to have sexual relations with him.
 The complaint included accusations of infliction of emotional distress, breach of fiduciary duty, as well as assault and battery.
 The lawsuit was settled out of court.

 In 2011, related allegations were introduced by journalist Mary Finnigan, who was also the main author of the original article in 1995.

 In 2014, Marion Dapsance reported on her seven-year investigation of Sogyal Rinpoche.
 The experiences of one of her respondents, "Mimi", a long-term female attendant of Sogyal Rinpoche, were also published in 2016 in l'Obs detailing the sexual and psychological abuse she and her fellow-attendants endured.
-In 2015, the long-term director of Rigpa France, Olivier Raurich, left the organisation "in protest against the dictatorial atmosphere".
 Another victim of Sogyal Rinpoche spoke out in the Dutch current affairs program Brandpunt on 13 June 2017.

 On 20 July 2017, Buddhist publication Lion's Roar published an article with excerpts from a letter written and sent to Sogyal Rinpoche by current and former senior Rigpa students, filled with details of accusations.
 The eight students were all long-serving Rigpa members, many holding senior positions within the Rigpa organization, including directors, a former board member, and personal assistants to Sogyal Rinpoche.
 The twelve page letter, dated 14 July 2017, explicitly describes sexual, physical, and emotional abuse by Sogyal Rinpoche of Rigpa students, extending over a long period.
 It states that they have been beaten severely, were asked to perform sexual acts and lie in order to conceal Sogyal's misbehavior.
 The letter also describes that Sogyal has a lavish and indulgent lifestyle, and depicts a cavalier use of donations to support this lifestyle, and a tyrannical and abusive manner towards those who worked closely with him and who were often key in managing the Rigpa organization.